FAQs

 Tanzania offers the best and most consistent wildlife viewing opportunities year-round.
 The dry season (Juni to October) is generally considered the best time overall for game viewing.
 However, even the shoulder season in Tanzania (November to March) has an amazing amount to offer in terms of wildlife viewing.
 April and May are probably the least optimal months to go since many camps close during the long rains.
 However, there are still enough places open for us to put together a magnificent itinerary for you if those months are your only option.
 And, since it is the low season, you will enjoy the benefits of a less crowded and less expensive journey!

-Q. WHAT TRAVEL REQUIREMENTS ARE THERE for a safari in tanzania?
+Q. WHAT TRAVEL REQUIREMENTS ARE THERE FOR A SAFARI IN TANZANIA?

 Passport